Guide For Authors

 PLAGIARISM

 Plagiarism screening is an integral part of the editorial process.
 All submitted manuscripts will undergo a plagiarism check using Turnitin software.
-The acceptable similarity index must be below 20%.
+The acceptable similarity index must be below 20%, excluding the list of references.

 SELF-CITATIONS